Mrs Christina Philippou

-I am a Fellow of the Institute of Chartered Accountants in England and Wales, and a Fellow of the HEA (now Advance HE).
+I am a Fellow of the Institute of Chartered Accountants in England and Wales, a Certified Fraud Examiner, and a Fellow of the HEA (now Advance HE).

 I qualified as a Chartered Accountant with PKF (now BDO), undertaking audits across a variety of business sectors, preparing financial statements, performing due diligence work and providing business services to SMEs.